 I’m weird about money and won’t allow myself an extra drink or anything that may look a little extra on the menu if I know someone else is paying.

-It wasn’t until I met, and moved in with Handsome that the bill always just seemed to default to him.
+It wasn’t until I met and moved in with Handsome that the bill always just seemed to default to him.
 Do I think it’s right?
 Nope.
 But he makes more than me, and has a budget that can afford it.
 I do 99% of the grocery shopping, so there is my contribution to our food.
-And, I can biasedly say, we eat quite well.
+And, I can assertively say, we eat quite well.

-Either way, here’s a great showstopper for if you make it to round two.
+Either way, grilled swordfish steaks are a great showstopper for if you make it to round two.
 All the look of a fancy meal and none of the fuss.

 Grilled Swordfish Steaks

 - 2 tbs extra-virgin olive oil

 - 1 lemon, cut into wedges

 Light a large chimney starter filled with charcoal and allow to burn until coals are fully ignited and partially covered with thin layer of ash, about 20 minutes.
 Build a 2-level fire by arranging half of the coals over grill bottom and piling remaining coals on 1 side of grill.
 Position cooking grate over coals, cover grill, and heat grate until hot, about 5 minutes.
 Grill is ready when side with coals is hot.

 Cut swordfish steaks in half to make 4 equal pieces.
 Brush fish with olive oil and generously sprinkle with salt and pepper.